genomewalker/bam-filter/README.md

 **--min-expected-breadth-ratio**: Minimum expected breadth ratio needed to keep a reference.
 This is based on the concepts defined [here](https://instrain.readthedocs.io/en/latest/important_concepts.html#detecting-organisms-in-metagenomic-data).
 It basically estimates the ratio between the observed and expected breadth, the closest to 1 the more evenly distributed the mapped reads are and we can be more confident that the genome was detected.

 **--min-read-ani**: Minimum average read ANI that a reference has

+**--sort-by-name**: Sort filtered BAM file by read name so it can be used in metaDMG

 **--sort-memory**: Memory used for each thread when sorting the filtered BAM file